Nurse Anesthesia (CRNA): Frequently Asked Questions

 Interviews for the class enrolling in September are held in January of the same calendar year.
 The deadline for applications, transcripts, and recommendations to be considered for September enrollment is Oct.
 31 of the previous calendar year.
 This means the the online application must be completed, and supporting materials must be postmarked, before November 1.

-NOTE: The Program welcomes applications or inquiries twelve months a year.
+NOTE: The Program welcomes applications between January and Oct 31 each year.

 Applicants must meet all requirements on or before the Oct 31 deadline.
 This includes completion of all prequisite coursework, and completion of your BSN or other Bachelor's degree.
 Depending on the number of qualified applicants, not all who meet minimum requirements may be interviewed.